WISE-Community/WISE-Docker-Server/README.md

 5. Change directory ```$ cd WISE-Docker-Server```
 6. Run setup script and follow prompts ```WISE-Docker-Server$ sh setup.sh```
 7. Start services ```WISE-Docker-Server$ docker compose up```
 8. Open your browser and type in the address to your server.
-WISE should be running there
+WISE should be running there with default users (be sure to change the password once you log in)
+   - admin/pass
+   - preview/wise

 # Updating with WISE releases